 Coralee is responsible for managing the general operations at Rimrock, to include Adult treatment, Adolescent Treatment, Sober Housing, and the Treatment Court Programs.

-Located in downtown Billings, Mont., in the Yellowstone Valley, Rimrock offers residential and outpatient care for adults and adolescents struggling with addiction and co-occurring disorders.
-The facility treats a wide range of addictions, including substance abuse, sex addiction, gambling, and eating disorders.
+Located in downtown Billings, a city in the heart of Yellowstone Valley, Rimrock offers residential and outpatient care for adults and adolescents struggling with addiction and co-occurring disorders.
+While 62 of the 64 (96.9 percent) treatment facilities in Montana offer substance abuse treatment, Rimrock is one of 31 (48.4 percent) of facilities to also offer mental health treatment and diagnoses.
+The facility is also equipped to treat a range of conditions, including substance abuse, sex addiction, gambling, and eating disorders.
 Medical detox is available on-site.

 TREATMENT & ASSESSMENT